thekalipo/DeParcevauxPouliquen/INTRODUCTION/Scope.md

 Shared Phenomena:
-- Farmer enters production data
+- Farmer releases production data
+- Farmer enters the fertilizers he uses
-- Sensor measures the humidity
+- Farmer releases the amount of fertilizer used
 - Farmer receives special incentive
 - Farmer receives a request of best pratices
 - Farmer provides best pratices
 - Farmer visualizes the weather forecasts
 - Farmer visualizes personalized suggestions concerning crops and fertilizers
-- Farmer inserts problem he faces
-- Farmer requests for help and suggestions of other farmers
+- Farmer requests for help
 - Farmer creates discussion forum
+- Farmer searchs for a discussion forum on a specific topic
-- Farmer participates to discussion forum
+- Farmer sends a message in a discussion forum

 - Farmer registers and provides personal data (mail, name)
 - Farmer logs in
-- Farmer provides company data (location, type of production)
+- Farmer provides exploitation data (location, type of production)

+- Policy Maker registers and provides personal data (mail, name)  # There should be a protection for this process
+- Policy Maker logs in
+- Policy Maker provides area he is responsible of
+- Policy Maker asks for a ranking of the farmers he is in charge of, based on some metric
+- Policy Maker

 Machine Phenomena:
 - Identifies best performing farmers wrt meteorological events